bill-auger/av-caster/README.md

   * [ffmpeg-gui](http://sourceforge.net/projects/ffmpegfrontend/) - cross-platform QT basic ffmpeg launcher
   * [ffmpeggui](http://sourceforge.net/projects/ffmpeg-gui/) - Win32 basic ffmpeg launcher

-Also, the ffmpeg bash script that AvCaster was originally conceived to wrap is in [this gist](https://gist.github.com/bill-auger/9480205a38d9d00d2fa3) if an ultra-lightweight command-line webcasting tool is more suitable.
+Also, the [ffmpeg shell script](https://github.com/bill-auger/ffmpeg-broadcaster/) that AvCaster was originally conceived to wrap is in a separate repo if an ultra-lightweight command-line webcasting tool is more suitable.
 It is capable of recording to file or streaming to an RTMP server with screen capture, webcam, text overlay, and stereo audio.
 It requires some manual configuration o/c, but is approximately twice as nice.

 [upstream]: https://github.com/bill-auger/av-caster